A fair Deakin community

 - a long-standing commitment to being flexible, accessible and friendly.

-Deakin’s commitment to equity
+Deakin’s commitment to inclusion

 Throughout its history, Deakin has been shaped by a deep commitment to equity and to widening participation for Aboriginal and Torres Straight Islander students, students from diverse backgrounds and mature-age students.